The Ukrainian Defense Forces are short of infantry on the front line. Units are depleted both morally and physically.

 The personnel shortage could have a domino effect, Ukrainian military personnel say.

 “The lack of rotations is a problem for all Ukrainian military, and not just for the infantry on the line.
 Soldiers may get a few days off to go home and see their families.
-They say they still have the motivation to fight the Russian occupiers, but they also need rest and more people nearby,” the authors of the material noted.
+They say that they still have the motivation to fight the Russian occupiers, but they also need rest and more people nearby,” the authors of the material noted.

 Battalion commander Alexander says: “They need to be replaced by someone.
 There is no one to replace them, so they sit there longer, their morale drops, they get sick or get frostbite.
 They're running out.
 There is no one to replace them.
 The front is cracking.
 The front is falling apart. ...
 Why can't we replace them?
 Because we have no people, no one joins the army.
 Why doesn't anyone join the army?
 Because the state did not tell people that they needed to join the army.
 The state was unable to explain to people that they needed to join the army.
-Those who knew that they had to go, they had all already fled.”
+Those who knew that they had to go, they had already fled.”

 Sergei, 41, a platoon leader fighting in Avdeevka, says he and his men are rarely rotated after three days.
 More often than not, five days pass, or even ten, the publication writes.